-Eddie Bocanegra, the 2013 Ed Marciniak Bright Star Award recipient, is the Executive Director of YMCA of Metro Chicago's Department of Youth Safety and Violence.
-In this role, Eddie creates opportunities for young people who have been involved in gangs to help them break the cycle of community violence and fulfill their full promise and potential.
+Eddie Bocanegra, the 2013 Ed Marciniak Bright Star Award recipient, is the former Executive Director of YMCA of Metro Chicago's Department of Youth Safety and Violence.
+In this role, Eddie created opportunities for young people who have been involved in gangs to help them break the cycle of community violence and fulfill their full promise and potential.
 In a recent story by WBEZ, the stories of two former gang members are shared to help shed some light on why Chicago's youth continue to reach for a gun.

-Both of the young men in this story recently took part in a program called Urban Warriors, which is organized by the Eddia and the YMCA and connects military veterans with former and current gang members.
+Both of the young men in this story took part in a program called Urban Warriors, which is organized by the Eddia and the YMCA and connects military veterans with former and current gang members.
 The goal is to help Chicago’s young people cope with their own traumatic experiences.

 “Many of these kids, if you tell them, ‘Have you ever been exposed to trauma,’ they don’t even know what that really means,” said Bocanegra, “And sometimes they don’t even recognize that being shot or shot at is a form of being traumatized.”

 Click here to read or listen to the full story: http://interactive.wbez.org/everyotherhour/why-shoot/